weberBen/overlayRootFilesystem/README.md

 ## Save variable  <a name="boot_var"/>

-If you want to save user answer (monting overlay or not) at boot time it can be tricky.
+If you want to save user answer (mounting overlay or not) at boot time it can be tricky.
 [A solution](https://unix.stackexchange.com/questions/521975/save-variable-from-initramfs-at-boot-time/522027#522027) can be to remount the real filestsystem `${rootmnt}` as read-write and edit a file to save the answer.
 But it's a hard work to do it properly.
 Instead, you can load a kernel module that will be accessible in `/proc` (the `/proc` of the kernel filesystem and not the one of the real filesystem).
 Then simply write the answer in it and at startup (after the real filesystem has been remounted) read the content, write it inside a file and unload the kernel module.
 ```sh
 #name of your custom kernel module
 MODULE=overlayRootOnBoot